Anyon condensation and the color code: Domain walls in the color code

 Let us now examine the properties of the partially condensed region from the perspective of unfolding.
 By choosing a suitable unfolding, where we separate the color code into two disjoint copies of the toric code, we can identify the feature obtained by partial condensation in $R$ as a puncture on one of the two toric code copies.
 Hence, we dub such a feature a semi-puncture.

 With this observation, we discover the value of viewing the color-code phase from the perspective of the boson table.
-Let us stress that we obtain a puncture on one copy of the toric code depends on us choosing suitable unfolding map to identify the semi-puncture completely, where have discussed the 72 different choices of unfolding map onto copies of the toric code in Sec.~\ref{sec:PrelimUnfolding}.
+Let us stress that we obtain a puncture on one copy of the toric code only assuming we choose a suitable unfolding map.
+As we have discussed in Sec.~\ref{sec:PrelimUnfolding}, there are 72 different choices of unfolding map onto copies of the toric code.

 However, under the same unfolding map, there are certain semi-punctures that are obtained by condensing other choices of boson, that do not immediately divide into a puncture on a single toric-code copy.
 Rather, we require the use of additional domain walls to describe all of the semi-punctures for any fixed unfolding map.